compgeolab/manual/README.md

 ## 6. Ethics

-> **Note:** this is distinct from the [Code of Conduct][coc], which applies
-> both within and without the lab.

 Our actions should be guided by the ethics of participating in the scientific community.
+This means:

-This includes prioritizing our professional obligations over fear of being "scooped."
-For instance, it is *completely unacceptable* to interfere with the peer-review process for a paper out of concern of protecting one's own work (i.e., "sitting" on a review for it, making unreasonable requests to delay publication, and so on.)
+* Prioritizing our professional obligations over fear of being "scooped."
+For instance, it is unacceptable to interfere with the peer-review process for a paper out of concern of protecting one's own work (i.e., "sitting" on a review for it, making unreasonable requests to delay publication, and so on.)

-When other researchers request assistance with software developed in the lab, we should attempt to make a best effort to assist them.
+* When other researchers request assistance with software developed in the lab, we should attempt to make a best effort to assist them.
 It is not unreasonable to ask for authorship, particularly if the collaboration is extensive.

-When authoring papers, we should be providing citations to all software that assisted in the development of the scholarly work.
-While in the extreme case this would extend to the operating system level, in general it is acceptable to cite the layers of software in the analysis stack (e.g., NumPy, Matplotlib, IPython/Jupyter, etc.) It is preferred to directly cite the canonical papers (often described in `CITATION.txt` files) for software, but acknowledging them without citation may be sufficient.
-Citations to data DOIs or publications should be made wherever possible, and where not possible, should be included as footnotes.
-When developing software, we must make a best effort to cite which pieces of software and published methods contributed to the development.
+* Provide citations to all software that assisted in the development of the scholarly work.
+In general it is acceptable to cite the layers of software in the analysis stack (e.g., NumPy, Matplotlib, IPython/Jupyter, Fatiando, etc.)
+* Citations to data sources (DOIs and publications) should be made wherever possible, and where not possible, should be included as footnotes.

-Plagiarism is unacceptable in any form.
-This includes "first pass" text included in papers or proposals; when "first pass" text is included from an external source, it must be clearly marked as such to ensure it is not accidentally included in the final product.
+* Plagiarism is unacceptable in any form.
+This includes "first pass" text included in papers or proposals.
+If including text from an external source, it must be clearly marked as such to ensure it is not accidentally included in the final product.

 ## 7. Coding and software